Dear New School Counselor,

 You want to save the world, but- take my advice- don’t try to do it all at once.
 You have visions, dreams, and goals for your students and your school.
 Take inventory of what systems are already in place.
 Notice what is going well and what needs improvements.
 Give yourself time to build your model school counseling program.
 It won’t happen overnight.
 Get the right stakeholders on board, and slowly build your credibility.
 Find a few things to concentrate on, grab a few resources you’re excited to try, start analyzing data to help you close gaps, and start looking for the things you may be most passionate about!

 Some of us personally share our students’ burdens more than others… but we all do feel for our students in different ways.
 You will certainly deal with the harder things like death, grief, and abuse– it’s just a matter of when.
 You will see students cry regularly, and you will probably cry yourself.
 Set up your personal boundaries, and care for yourself emotionally and physically.
 If you don’t, you won’t last long in this field.
 It’s a long-distance race… not a sprint.
 Do you like to exercise, paint, or read?
 Find what brings you joy, and pursue that outside of work.
 Establish these habits early, and chase after them hard.

 A School Counselor Who’s Still Trying to Figure It Out

 PS- I’d like to think my email list is the dose of positivity you need as you’re interning, job searching, new to the career, or hitting a plateau.
-Come join my Counselor Clique and grab this High School Counseling Job Interview Questions Cheat Sheet!
+Still don’t have a school counseling job yet?
+Join my 3-Day High School Counseling Job Interview Video Challenge!